- Interior Demolition

 Before swinging the first hammer, get yourself into the mindset that demolition is a project in itself, not just a means of getting to the "real" project, whether it be a bathroom remodel, kitchen upgrade, or new construction.
 Once demolition is safely completed, you can proceed to the remaining stages of your project.

-You can make basic improvements to your home to add almost-instant value.
+You can make the most basic improvements to your home to add almost-instant value.
 Even a DIY beginner can make their home look and feel more valuable.
 However, always hire a professional if you get in over your head.

 Getting your dream home doesn't have to cost you an arm and a leg; you can make simple updates that, over time, add up to make a big difference.
 Tackling just one or two of these projects can have more of an effect than you may think, so take a closer look at these $500-or-less home improvement projects.